 This collection of monographs, pamphlets, broadsides, government documents, and ephemera includes 16 cross-searchable components.

-History Vault is a collection of primary source material pertaining to the civil rights movement and to U.S. foreign policy during the Vietnam War era.
-This rich collection of federal records, letters, papers, photographs, scrapbooks, financial records, and diaries is organized in five subject categories: 1) Black Freedom Struggle; 2) NAACP Papers; 3) Slavery and the Law; 4) Southern Life and African American History, 1775-1915, Plantations Records; and 5) Vietnam War and American Foreign Policy, 1960-1975.
+Primary source material pertaining to the civil rights movement and to U.S. foreign policy during the Vietnam War era.
+Includes federal records, letters, papers, photographs, scrapbooks, financial records, and diaries is organized in five subject categories.

 Eighteenth Century Collections Online (ECCO) is a digitized library representing most of the significant English- and foreign-language texts published in Great Britain and the colonies during the eighteenth century.
 Subject access to this collection is provided by the British Library’s online English Short Title Catalogue.